Do You Have A Flat Tire?

 Imagine you’re driving down the street, and you hear what sounds like your car playing patty cake with the pavement.
 So, you pull over to the side of the road to figure out what’s going on.
 Of course, one of your tires are flat.
 We’ve all had to deal with a deflated or blown tire a time or two.
 But, there’s no need to allow it to ruin your day.

 At The Towing Company L.L.C, we have changed thousands of tires in the Denver Metro area, as well as providing other roadside assistance services.
 So, we have a lot of knowledge about cars, trucks, and SUVs.
-And when you require roadside help, you are our priority.
+And when you require roadside help or need a local towing company, you are our priority.
 You can give us a call to change your tire, or you could do it yourself.
 To help you, we have put together an 8 step guide to assist you if you decide to tackle that annoying flat yourself on the side of the road.

 8 Step DYI How To Change A Flat Tire